didiowen/notes-not-scandal/docs/medicine/Treatment of Bacterial and Viral Infections.md

   - medicine/antibiotics
 share: true
 category: medicine
-publish_title: Treatment of Bacterial and Viral Infections
+p_title: Treatment of Bacterial and Viral Infections
 ---

 # Treatment of Bacterial and Viral Infections